uoftgasa/uoftgasa.github.io/markdown/index.md

 ### AstroTours

 AstroTours is GASA's primary outreach initiative, offering an opportunity for students to practice presenting their work to an audience of the general public.
 An AstroTour occurs on the first Thursday of most months.
-In addition to a 45-minute talk, attendees can enjoy the sights through the telescopes on the top of [MP](#mclennan-physical-labs-and-burton-tower) and planetarium shows
+In addition to a 45-minute talk, attendees can enjoy the sights through the telescopes on the top of [MP](#mclennan-physical-labs-and-burton-tower) and planetarium shows in the basement of [AB](#astronomy-building).
+You can find out more about AstroTours on [their website](https://www.astro.utoronto.ca/astrotours/).

 -**Co-Director**
 -**Volunteer Coordinator**